Contracts and Grants Policy

-5. Applications approved by the aforementioned officers must be reviewed by the Sponsored Research Office or the office of Corporate and Foundation Relations, as appropriate, to ensure compliance with College and Federal Government (or other sponsor) requirements.
+5. Applications approved by the aforementioned officers must be reviewed by the Sponsored Research Office or the Office of Corporate and Foundation Relations, as appropriate, to ensure compliance with College and Federal Government (or other sponsor) requirements.
 The following guidelines apply:

 c.
 The budget incorporated in the project application should make the maximum allowable provision for indirect cost reimbursement.

 d.
-All direct costs comprehensively defined shall be reflected in the budget incorporated in the project application.
+All direct costs comprehensively defined will be reflected in the budget incorporated in the project application.
 When faculty apply for outside funding to support academic leaves, the level of support from the College is understood to be 75 percent for a semester leave and 55 percent for a year's leave.

 f.
 If the application calls for matching funds to be provided by the College, the Internal Endorsement Form must include the College budget number from which these matching funds will come and an authorizing signature.